AshishKempwad/Competitive-Coding/README.md

 6)Flip the ith bit - EASY - Coding Ninjas - (Learnt the use of Xor property to flip a bit)

 7)Find number is even or odd -EASY - Coding Ninjas- (optimized way of finding number is even or odd)

+8)Find first set bit - EASY - Coding Ninjas - (Learnt the helpfulness of bitwise & operator in finding the smallest set bit)
+Problem: You are given an integer N. You need to return an integer M, in which only one bit is set which at position of lowest set bit of N (from right to left).